The Trump presidency promises decreased regulation and likely less funding for environmental initiatives. | LLoughran-Shutterstock

 In March, the project was awarded up to $375 million in funding and was to begin negotiations with the U.S. Department of Energy.
 During negotiations, the Office of Clean Energy Demonstrations – which administers the Industrial Demonstrations program that selected Eastman – and the recipient finalize the project scope and the proposed budget.
 “The complexity of the project, the selectee’s responses, and OCED’s reviews will all impact the negotiation timeline,” according to the office’s website.

-Additionally, in a Nov.
-1 earnings call ahead of the election, Eastman CEO Mark Costa said that for the Longview project, “the good news is unlike Kingsport, we have support from the federal government.
+In a Nov.
+1 earnings call, Eastman CEO Mark Costa said that for the Longview project, “the good news is unlike Kingsport, we have support from the federal government.
 So we’ve got $375 million of funding coming in from the DOE.”

 He added that although the election held uncertainties, “I think that they’re not going to have a direct impact on what we do right now in any significant way.
 I think the markets are stable.
 I don’t think the policy changes that could be made right now would have a significant impact one way or another.”